 The iPad and iPen Project

-In late 2008/early 2009, I created a concept for a future Apple laptop/tablet/desktop combo unit.
-It had absolutely nothing to do with any real Apple plans that I knew of...
-Just done for fun.
-Ultimately, one of my renders of this concept appeared in MacLife Magazine, as "Photo of the Month", in October, 2009.
-By then, I suspected that if such a device were released, it would look something more like the first image below. (a model I created for an online "Design the Apple Tablet" contest) The rest of the images were done in late 2008, when I was unaware of all of the rumors regarding an Apple tablet .
-This earlier version is one of the models that's featured on my latest DVD, "Modeling with modo, Volume One", released in late 2009. (minus Apple references, to avoid any trademark conflicts)
+In late 2008/early 2009, I created a 3D concept for a future Apple laptop/tablet/desktop combo unit.
+It had absolutely nothing to do with any real Apple plans that I knew of, and was based more on an iMac-type design, rather than an iPhone-type design.
+Ultimately, one of my renders of that concept appeared in MacLife Magazine, as "Photo of the Month", in October, 2009.
+By then, I suspected that if such a device were released, it would look something more like it does, and so I created an updated model for an iLounge's "Design the Apple Tablet" contest.
+Both versions of the 3D model are included in "Modeling with modo, Volume One".

 There's quite a bit of evidence, suggesting that we'll see this at some point, and so with that in mind, I built this more Apple-styled version.
 It's about what you'd expect, (ports, etc.) except that I added a concave bottom, for better cooling, and a snap-in stylus holder on the right side.